-- (1) If x = y, x = y is fully grounded in the plurality of facts: Pxy, Pyx.
-And - (2) If $x \neq y$ then $x \neq y$ is fully grounded in the fact $\sim Pxy$, or $x \neq y$ is grounded in the fact $\sim Pyx$.
+- (1) If x = y, x = y is fully grounded in the plurality of facts: Oxy, Oyx. - And - (2) If $x \neq y$ then $x \neq y$ is fully grounded in the fact ~ Oxy, or $x \neq y$ is grounded in the fact ~Oyx.

 When x is part of y and y is part of x, then x is what is often called an "improper part" of y.
 One common way to understand the improper parthood relation is in terms of identity: x is an improper part of y iff x is identical to y.
 We contrast the improper parthood relation with the more intuitive proper parthood relation, where x stands in the proper parthood relation to z when x is part of z and x is not identical to z.
-To avoid circularity, it is important that we do not define P in terms of improper parthood, and then define improper parthood in terms of identity.
-For example, we cannot think of P as picking out the relation is an improper part of or the disjunctive relation, is either a proper part of or an improper part of and then go on to define improper parthood in terms of being identical with.
-Instead, the proponent of the Parthood Proposal would more likely leave the is part of relation undefined or primitive.^v
+To avoid circularity, it is important that we do not define O in terms of improper parthood, and then define improper parthood in terms of identity.
+For example, we cannot think of O as picking out the disjunctive relation, is either a proper part of or an improper part of relation and then define improper parthood in terms of being identical with.
+Instead, the proponent of the Parthood Proposal would more likely leave the is part of relation undefined or primitive.^{iv}

 This proposal can distinguish everyday objects we encounter: the Coca Cola bottle is distinct from the cheeseburger because neither is part of the other.
 They do not even share any parts in common.
 And the fact that the cheeseburger is an improper part of itself will ground the fact the cheeseburger is identical with itself.
 While the bottle and the cheeseburger are intuitively mereological fusions made up of proper parts, the Parthood Proposal is supposed to work for mereological atoms as well.
 While mereological atoms have no proper parts, they have themselves as improper parts.
-This proposal can also distinguish Castor and Pollux in the sphere world: Castor is not a proper or improper part of Pollux nor is Pollux a proper or improper part of Castor.
+This proposal can also distinguish Castor and Pollux in the sphere world: Castor is not part of Pollux nor is Pollux part of Castor.
+So both disjuncts are satisfied in the grounds of Castor \neq Pollux.

-The Parthood Proposal is not for everyone.
-Sider resists defining identity in terms of parthood.
+Nevertheless, the parthood proposal is definitely not for everyone.
+Ted Sider resists defining identity in terms of parthood.
 While he does not discuss ground, his concerns may carry over into a discussion of grounding criteria.
 Sider states: